YuBlum/stark-lang/README.md

 def slice0 = [..]u32 arr; # valid
 ```

-Similarlly to pointers (because slices are basically just pointers), they can't be null and always have to point to some array:
+Similarly to pointers (because slices are basically just pointers), they can't be null and always have to point to some array:
 ```
 def slice 0 = [..]i32; # invalid
 ```